-Season pork tenderloin with 1 teaspoon salt and 1/2 teaspoon pepper.
-Turn instant pot to saute function.
-Once pressure cooker is heated, pour in 2 teaspoons oil.
+- Season pork tenderloin with 1 teaspoon salt and ½ teaspoon pepper.
+Turn the instant pot to saute function.
+Once the pressure cooker is heated, pour in 2 teaspoons oil.
 Sear tenderloin on each side until just browned--about 1 minute per side.
-Remove pork from instant pot.
+Remove pork from the instant pot.

-Pour apple cider into inner pot and scrape up any browned bits of bottom of instant pot.
+- Pour apple cider or juice into inner pot and scrape up any browned bits of bottom of instant pot.

-Add in diced sweet potatoes, onions, apples, garlic, and remaining salt and pepper.
-Place the pork tenderloin back in pressure cooker on top of vegetables.
+- Add in diced sweet potatoes, onions, apples, garlic, and remaining salt and pepper.
+Place the pork tenderloin back into the pressure cooker on top of vegetables.

-While pork is resting on cutting board, use a hand held-immersion blender or a potato masher, to combine the sweet potatoes, apples and onions until smooth.
+- While pork is resting on cutting board, use a hand held-immersion blender or a potato masher, to combine the sweet potatoes, apples and onions until smooth.
 (Remove ½ cup cooking liquid if you would like a thicker mash.)

 - Apple Cider: Feel free to use apple juice in place of apple cider.
 But DO NOT USE APPLE CIDER VINEGAR--this recipe is for apple cider or apple juice.
 Vinegar will ruin your dish.